You can enjoy food in plenty of ways without the need for butter. If you don’t want to eat butter, substitute it with coconut oil, olive oil, or ghee.

 If you have a milk allergy, it’s important to be cautious of your butter intake.
-You may need to avoid it completely if your allergy is severe.
+You may need to avoid it completely if your allergy is severe (

 However, some are more sensitive to lactose than others and may have to avoid butter for this reason.

-Bottom Line: Some people may need to avoid butter due to milk allergies or lactose intolerance, while others avoid it for personal health reasons.
+Some people may need to avoid butter due to milk allergies or lactose intolerance, while others avoid it for personal health reasons.

 Butter is used in baking as a leavening agent, meaning it introduces air into baked goods and makes them light and fluffy.

-Without these properties, baked goods might be flat, dry and flavorless.
+Without these properties, baked goods might be flat, dry, and flavorless.

 The following fats and oils have properties that are comparable to butter, making them great substitutes.

 Ghee is a type of clarified butter with an aromatic and nutty taste.
 It contains very low amounts of casein or lactose and is thus a safer choice for people with milk allergy or lactose intolerance (

 Substituting ghee for butter works best with items that are baked at high temperatures and served warm, such as breads and cookies.

 Coconut oil can replace butter in baking at a 1:1 ratio, though it may slightly change the flavor, with some types of coconut oil affecting taste more than others.